 Masters of Monastic Tradition:

-There will be two study session daily: two hours in the morning and two hours in the afternoon.
-There will also be ample opportunity not only for Mass, but also for the conversations started in the lecture hall and enjoyment of the beautiful grounds of the Abbey.
-Recreations, formal and informal, will also be an integral part of the week.
+There will be two study sessions daily: two hours in the morning, and two hours in the afternoon.
+There will also be ample opportunity not only for Mass but also for conversations started in the lecture hall on the beautiful grounds of St. Benedict Abbey.